-- MOONS the Multi-Object Optical and Near-infrared Spectrograph is expected to be installed at the UT1 Nasmyth A focus during the third quarter of 2023. - The VLT Visitor Focus at UT1 will remain available during Periods 110 and 111.
+- MOONS the Multi-Object Optical and Near-infrared Spectrograph is expected to be installed at the UT1 Nasmyth A focus during the fourth quarter of 2023. - The VLT Visitor Focus at UT1 will remain available during Period 111.
 However, activities related to the installation of MOONS may impose time restrictions.
+Interested users should contact paranal@eso.org. - FORS1, the upgraded FORS instrument, is expected to be installed in Period 114, when FORS2 will be decommissioned.
+The first commissioning of FORS1 will not include the Multi-object spectroscopy with exchangable masks (MXU) mode and is planned to occur in Period 114.
+Further commissioning including the MXU mode is planned for future Periods.

-Interested users should contact paranal@eso.org. - With the availability of superior VLT capabilities, the IFU mode of X-SHOOTER is expected to be decommissioned towards the end of Period 110 or during Period 111. - ERIS, the Enhanced Resolution Imager and Spectrograph, is expected to be installed and commissioned during 2022 at the UT4 Cassegrain focus.
-Pending successful commissioning, ERIS might be offered in Period 111. - 4MOST is expected to be installed in Period 110, leading to the decommissioning of VIRCAM. - Depending on successful commissioning, NIRPS is expected to be offered in Period 111. - SOFI is expected to be decommissioned in Period 110 for the installation and commissioning of SoXS, while EFOSC2 will be decommissioned once SoXS enters regular operations on the NTT, which is expected for Period 111. - ESO does not plan to offer APEX after Dec.
-31, 2022, corresponding to the end of the current APEX agreement.
+- With the availability of superior VLT capabilities, the IFU mode of X-SHOOTER will be decommissioned and will not be available in Period 111. - At ESPRESSO, the Laser frequency comb (LFC) is still not fully operational.
+However, it is expected to become operational during P110.
+Proposal requesting the LFC will be accepted in a shared-risk mode.
+User will need to clearly indicate the need of the LFC for their science, and in case it is not operational at the time of the observations the proposal will be withdrawn.
+The instrument status is regularly updated in the ESPRESSO news webpage. - SOFI is expected to be decommissioned in Period 111 for the installation and commissioning of SoXS, while EFOSC2 will be decommissioned once SoXS enters regular operations on the NTT, which is expected for Period 112.